akash-badhe/PowerBI-Blinkit-Grocery-Project/README.md

 To conduct a comprehensive analysis of BlinkIT's operational data to:

 - Understand sales trends across products, categories, and outlets
 - Identify top-performing and underperforming segments
 - Correlate customer satisfaction (ratings) with sales performance
-- Provide actionable insights to improve sales and optimize inventory
+- Provide actionable insights to optimize inventory and boost revenue

 ---